thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/unauthorized-clients.md

 ## Manage Unauthorized Clients

 To delete client that had failed to pass the authentication from the Unauthorized Clients table please follow these steps:
-1. Find the client in the _Unauthorized Clients_ table and click on the delete icon.
+1. Find the client in the _Authentication_ - _Unauthorized Clients_ table and click on the delete icon.
 2. Confirm the action by selecting _Yes_.

 To delete all unauthorized clients: